Gaël Monfils: 2012: Setbacks and injuries

-2013: Return to Top 40
+2013: Return to top 40

 Monfils attempted another comeback with the beginning of the 2013 season in Doha, where he was able to reach the quarterfinals.
 He reached the semifinals in Auckland, being eliminated by David Ferrer.
-He made it to the third round of the 2013 Australian Open, but was defeated there by compatriot Gilles Simon.
+He made it to the third round of the Australian Open, but was defeated there by compatriot Gilles Simon.

 He then played in Montpellier, where he was defeated in the second round by Richard Gasquet.
 He received a wildcard into Rotterdam, but was defeated in the first round by Juan Martín del Potro.
 He received a wildcard for the 2013 French Open after a good clay season with a win at the Bordeaux Challenger and a final at the Nice ATP tournament, he upset Berdych in the first round of the French Open, who was seeded fifth.
 He continued his quest by defeating Ernests Gulbis in round two.
 In the third round he faced Tommy Robredo.
 Monfils won the first two sets, but lost the last three.
-During the match, Monfils had four match points, but couldn't win any of them.
+During the match, Monfils had four match points, but could not win any of them.
 Monfils reached the final in Winston-Salem, but bowed out to Austria's Jürgen Melzer in the second set due to an unspecified injury, securing the championship for Melzer.
 Just three days later on 27 August, Monfils defeated 105th-ranked Adrian Ungur of Romania in the first round of the US Open but lost to John Isner in the second round.

 At the 2013 Shanghai Masters in October, Monfils upset fifth seed Roger Federer in the third round before losing to world No. 2, defending and eventual champion Novak Djokovic in the quarterfinals.

 2014: 300 career singles wins

 Monfils reached his third final in Doha and lost to Rafael Nadal in three sets.
 He was once again beaten by Nadal in the third round of the 2014 Australian Open.

 Monfils bounced back by winning Montpellier, defeating Richard Gasquet.
-He hurt his wrist in a match against Grigor Dimitrov and did not play again until the 2014 French Open, where he made it to the quarterfinals before losing to Andy Murray.
+He hurt his wrist in a match against Grigor Dimitrov and did not play again until the 2014 French Open, where he made it to the quarterfinals, before losing to Andy Murray.

 At the 2014 US Open, Monfils reached the quarterfinals for a second time and just narrowly missed reaching his second Grand Slam semifinal when he lost to Roger Federer in five sets, despite leading by two sets to love and holding two match points against his serve in the fourth set.

 In the Davis Cup final held in Lille, Monfils won the second match against Roger Federer in straight sets.
 France however, went on to become the tournament runners-up, losing to Switzerland 3–1.